isaac-sim/IsaacLab/docs/source/tutorials/00_sim/create_empty.rst

 Once the simulation app is running, it is possible to import different Python modules from Isaac Sim and other libraries.
 Here we import the following module:

-* :mod:`omni.isaac.orbit.sim`: A sub-package in Orbit for all the core simulator-related operations.
+* :mod:`omni.isaac.lab.sim`: A sub-package in Isaac Lab for all the core simulator-related operations.

 .. literalinclude:: ../../../../source/standalone/tutorials/00_sim/create_empty.py
    :language: python
-   :start-at: from omni.isaac.orbit.sim import SimulationCfg, SimulationContext
+   :start-at: from omni.isaac.lab.sim import SimulationCfg, SimulationContext
-   :end-at: from omni.isaac.orbit.sim import SimulationCfg, SimulationContext
+   :end-at: from omni.isaac.lab.sim import SimulationCfg, SimulationContext

 Configuring the simulation context